Kinglake

 The educational profile of Kinglake exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 18.3%, significantly lower than Greater Melbourne's average of 37.0%.
+The region has lower university qualification rates at 18.3%, compared to Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 11.8%, followed by graduate diplomas (3.3%) and postgraduate qualifications (3.2%).
-Vocational credentials are prominent, with 48.8% of residents aged 15+ holding them - advanced diplomas at 14.5% and certificates at 34.3%.
-Educational participation is high, with 31.2% of residents currently enrolled in formal education.
+Vocational credentials are held by 48.8% of residents aged 15+, with advanced diplomas at 14.5% and certificates at 34.3%.
+Educational participation is high, with 31.2% currently enrolled in formal education, including 11.5% in primary, 9.3% in secondary, and 2.8% in tertiary education.

 Frequently Asked Questions - Education